 An Interview with J. John

-McGrath was recently interviewed by Canon J. John, on his life and work.
-Video of the interview is available here.
+Canon J. John, interviewed McGrath on his life and work.
+You can enjoy the video here.

 “The most radical question which anyone can be asked is not how much their possessions cost, but whether they have found something of value - that is, something that makes living worthwhile.” ― Alister E. McGrath